WEBSITE TERMS OF SERVICE

 0 – 7

 - Tolls, Fees, and Surcharges.
-The Chartering Party will be responsible for payment of all tolls, highway fees, parking fees and other similar out-of-pocket expenses incurred in connection with the Transportation Services.
+The Chartering Party will be responsible for payment of all tolls, highway fees, vehicle entrance fees, parking fees and other similar out-of-pocket expenses incurred in connection with the Transportation Services.
 These costs and expenses will be billed as separate and additional elements under the Service Contract.
 The Company will generally attempt to include the full amount of any additional charges that may reasonably be expected to be incurred and incorporate such amounts into the Service Contract; provided, however, that the failure to list any such fees or expenses shall not affect the Chartering Party’s sole responsibility for the fees.
 The Chartering Party agrees to pay any and all such additional charges.

 - Damage and Cleaning.
 The Chartering Party is fully responsible for the Passengers and any baggage, parcels or other property brought on board or transported on the Equipment by any Passenger (collectively, “Transported Items”).
 The Chartering Party shall be responsible for the cost of repair for damage to, or necessary cleaning of, Equipment arising out of or resulting from: (i) the Passengers, or (ii) the Transported Items.
 The Company will charge, and Chartering Party agrees to pay, such reasonable additional cleaning or repair costs immediately upon invoice.